Chapter 13 — My wonderful new family

 This exaggerated use of titles and the third person is long gone now in Sweden, and a good thing that is.
 I recently read an interview with Håkon’s son who was eight at the time when I saw his shy face at Holma at the time of the crayfish supper.
 Tommy , well Thomas, is now the main owner of Håkon’s network of factories, inside and outside of Sweden.
 There was no sign of any pompousness between the interviewer and Håkon’s son.
 It was as simple as things are today in Sweden, ‘du’ on both sides.
 Times have indeed changed.

-This huge change took place when I was already living in the United States, and back on a summer visit in Sweden, the first time I drove up at a gas station, in my sister’s car I guess, and a young man asked me ‘What do you want?’, using ‘du’, I was utterly amazed.
+This huge change took place when I was already living in the United Stat.
+When I was back on a summer visit in Sweden, the first time I drove up at a gas station, in my sister’s car I assume, and a young man asked me “What do you want?”, using ‘du’, I was utterly amazed.
 I have more or less got used to it by now and I find it very practical.
 Lots of awkwardness is spared us that way.
-It is t$becoming, obviously, more like English, where ‘you’ seems so very natural and avoids so many awkward situations.
+It is becoming, obviously, more like English, where ‘you’ seems so very natural and avoids so many awkward situations.

 The following year Maud graduated from the lycée, passed what we call studentexamen.
 I was then working in Malmö and could not be at her big party, but she came down to visit me afterwards.
 I was so very pleased with her visit and of course we went to Lund to see Gun and Per and family.
 I had a somewhat bigger apartment than in Trollhättan, and also there was a big walk-in closet where I had put a spare bed and it served pretty well as a guest room when, on rare occasions, I had a sleepover guest, such as Mother or Maud.

 This was about the end of my youth in Sweden.
 I spent the summer teaching English in a summer school to young Swedish students in Torquay, South Devon, in England.
 In those Swedish summer schools you don’t overdo the work and I had a very pleasant time, getting to know a part of England where I had never been before.
 Torquay has a micro-climate and a beach that’s very popular with the English middle class.
 It has been called the English Riviera.
-My landlady happened to know a young Swedish girl who worked in Torquay and to whom she introduced me.
-It was very nice having company at the beach, and she became quite a friend..
+My landlady happened to know a young Swedish girl who worked in Torquay and of course she introduced me to this young girl.
+It was very nice having company at the beach, and she became quite a friend.

-After that summer it was Goodbye to Sweden and that was the beginning of my third life.
+After that summer it was Goodbye to Sweden and that was the beginning of my third life — in the United States.